bastibe/PySoundCard/README.rst

 Performance
 ~~~~~~~~~~~

-PySoundIO uses the CFFI library internally.
+PySoundCard uses the CFFI library internally.
 Performance is a big goal
 for the project.
 On a reasonably recent Apple computer, block sizes of
 two or four samples should be no problem at a sampling rate of 44100
 or 48000 Hz.